Headstone Engraving & Manufacturing

 Arranging the Text on a Design:

 While pictures may speak volumes, nothing carries a message across more clearly than the written word.
-Adding a person's personal catch phrase, a religious verse or psalm they found great comfort in, or even a line from their favorite book can add a lot of character to the heasone and give a better glimps at what kind of person they were.
+Adding a person's personal catch phrase, a religious verse or psalm they found great comfort in, or even a line from their favorite book can add a lot of character to the tombstone and give a better glimps at what kind of person they were.
 Again, while the basic look of a design cannot be changed, the arrangement of text (as opposed to border graphics and designs) can usually be customized to suit specific likes.
 If you have a specific idea of how you would like the written information laid out on the stone, you can note the request on the order in the Special Instructions field.
 You are always able to adjust or remove any information on the first layot of the marker, if it does not turn out as expected.
 You have a choice of adding an addition of a vase, a personal emblem or a ceramic picture which will make the headstone more personal.
 There are even certain emblems, such as banners or ribbons, that can be personalized with a small amount of text.
 A very good example that is quite popular on the companion markers is a ribbon featuring wedding rings, onto which you can add the date of marriage, or the amount of years the couple was married.
 Wether on an emblem, or in the body of the plaque, personal text always adds a touch of personality to the headstone, and others may find great comfort in the message the headstone is carrying across.

 Checking your Layout Proof:

 You will receive two free proofs, also called a “layouts”, of your marker.
-The layout is a scaled-down drawing of what the headstone will look like, for your review and approval.
+The gravestone layout is a scaled-down drawing of what the headstone will look like, for your review and approval.
 If there are any changes that need to be made, they can be submitted as a response to the first layout, and would be depicted ont he second layout, so long as the designer can accommodate the requests.
 You will recieve the first initial layout after we receive the cemetery's approval for your marker, and the second layout is only generated if changes are submitted for the first layout.
 This service is not provided by most headstone dealers.
 We strongly recommend that you carefully look over this proof before giving your formal approval of the headstone.
 Once we receive your approval of the layout for your headstone, the headstone would go into production.
 Once in production, no changes can be made to the layout of the headstone.

 Lettering in a different Language:

 We are able to accommodate some different lanuages on the headstones, but not all.
 Most English-related languages (where the lettering is the same as the letters of the English alphabet) can be added without any issues.
 For example, we have had many requests to add a Spanish or German sentence to the grave marker.
 Additional lettering in those languages are no problem and we can usually accommodate those additions without any extra charges (if the additional lettering is less than 25 characters).
-For foreign lettering where the letters are not similar to those of the English alphabet, we recommend contacting our office to make sure we can accomodate that lanuage on the headstone, and to see if there would be any additional costs for adding the verse in said language.
+For foreign lettering where the letters are not similar to those of the English alphabet, we recommend contacting our office to make sure we can accomodate that lanuage on the gravestone, and to see if there would be any additional costs for adding the verse in said language.